Revenge on Your Mind

 Have you ever lied awake at night, playing out the perfect revenge in your mind?
 The line that shuts her up.
 The punch that drops him cold.
 The moment when everyone finally realizes you were right all along.

 It’s not just the betrayal that keeps you up.
 It’s the abandonment.
-The person who wronged you broke trust — but everyone else, the ones who should have defended you, stayed silent.
+The person who wronged you broke trust.
+But everyone else, the ones who should have defended you, stayed silent.
 They let it happen.
-So now, the dream isn’t only about dropping the wrongdoer, but proving you didn’t need the crowd to know that you were right.
+So now, the dream isn’t only about shaming the wrongdoer, but proving you didn’t need the crowd to know that you were right.

-It’s also not random that you picture it happening in the exact place where they wronged you.
+You picture your revenge on the perfect stage.
 But this time, the tables are turned.
 It’s a vision that redeems your proper position.
-And you tattoo this vision of justice onto your mind, with each remembrance as your ink and needle.
-You vow to retrace this vision over and over until the sweet day when you finally get to make it a reality.
+And you memorize this vision of justice like a tattoo on your mind.
+Remembrance is your ink and needle.
+You vow to retrace this vision over and over until the sweet day comes when you can finally make it a reality.
+This is natural human psychology.

 There’s one camp who doubles down.
 They say:

 “Oh wow, so now it’s my fault that I’m ‘losing sleep’?
 That’s rich.
 That’s what people say when they’ve never had anything worth standing for.
 You call it bitterness.
-I call it loyalty—loyalty to what’s right.
+I call it loyalty—loyalty to what’s the truth and what’s right.
 And that’s who I am.
-So if you want to mock me with your little riddles, it only proves you’ve chosen comfort over conscience.
+So if you want to mock me with your stupid little riddles, it only proves you’ve chosen ignorance over morality.
 At least I’m not the one who shrugs at injustice and pretends that indifference is wisdom.
-I’m not restless because I’m the problem—I’m vigilant because I’m one of the few people who still care about justice.
-This is about being stabbed in the back and refusing to act like that’s acceptable.”
+I’m not restless because I’m the problem—I’m vigilant because I’m one of the few people who actuallys cares.
+This is about refusing to act like it’s acceptable to be stabbed in the back.”

 There’s another camp who takes ownership of the anomalies.
 They say:

 “Why don’t I feel stronger after imagining victory?
-Because strength doesn’t come from fantasies.
+Because strength doesn’t come from fantasy.
 It comes from rebuilding myself.
-Why do I catch myself becoming harsh and hungry to harm?
+Why do I take pleasure in the desire to harm?
 Because I’ve let their actions dictate how I think, and therefore how I aim to act.
-But that isn’t who I want to become.
 And why am I the one losing sleep?
 Because resentment isn’t hurting them—it’s consuming me.
-So if I really want freedom, something has to change.”
+So I admit it: they were wrong.
+But I need to change, too—because this isn’t who I want to become.”

-If you haven’t felt the fatigue of waiting for justice, then go no further.
-But if you want to understand the true meaning of revenge fantasies, then listen to this story—about a lion in a cage.
+If you haven’t felt the fatigue of resentment, then read no further.
+But if you want to understand the true meaning of revenge fantasies, then listen first to this story about a lion in a cage.

 The Lion in a Cage